21 Aug

 Warehousing plays a crucial role in cold chain logistics, as it serves as a temporary storage solution before products are transported to their next destination.
 Cold storage warehouses are specifically designed to keep products at the right temperature and humidity levels, preventing spoilage or degradation.

 These warehouses are equipped with refrigeration systems that are capable of maintaining a consistent temperature, whether it’s a deep-freeze environment for frozen goods or a refrigerated environment for products like dairy, fruits, or pharmaceuticals.
 In addition to refrigeration, some cold storage facilities also feature climate-controlled rooms to regulate humidity, which is essential for preserving certain products.
+Beyond vehicles and warehouses, cold chain logistics also relies on insulated packaging such as foam boxes, gel packs, and liners to maintain temperature inside containers during shipping.

 The key to a successful cold chain warehouse is its ability to monitor temperature fluctuations and respond quickly if issues arise.
 A well-managed cold storage facility will have backup power systems, regular maintenance schedules for refrigeration units, and systems in place to ensure that all goods remain within their designated temperature range.